 Call Today: 1-888-672-4435We have caring admissions counselors available 24/7

 The Orchid Model’s commitment to a holistic healing informs The Orchid’s embrace of a wide variety of treatment modalities.
 Cognitive behavioral therapy techniques are used in conjunction with other drug treatment modalities more conducive to coaxing expression and resolution in women with issues of trust and articulation of pain.
-Healing art therapy, dynamic group work, psychodrama treatment, family sculpting and twelve step recovery, are alltools used for women to receive maximum therapeutic benefits, throughout their treatment experience.
+Healing art therapy, dynamic group work, family sculpting and twelve step recovery, are alltools used for women to receive maximum therapeutic benefits, throughout their treatment experience.

 The Orchid believes that for an addicted woman to have a successful recovery, other psychiatric issues must be vigorously, effectively and simultaneously addressed.
 The Orchid uses present focused therapy and does not seek to elicit painful traumatic events from clients’ past.
 The focus of the treatment is to provide information and therapy to clients within the parameters of safe, supportive and clinically appropriate techniques.